Affidavit of Heirship

 Why You Need a Affidavit of Heirship

 Transfer real property ownership from a deceased person to their legal heirs without the time and expense of formal probate proceedings.
+Pair with an affidavit of death if the property was held in joint tenancy.

 Clear chain of title issues on inherited property so that title insurance companies will insure the property and future buyers can obtain clean title.
+Review our free affidavit of heirship template to see the required format and content.

 Transfer vehicle titles using state-specific forms like Texas DMV Form VTR-262 when the registered owner has died without a will.

 Access the decedent's financial accounts and other assets held by institutions that require legal documentation of heirship before releasing funds.
+An affidavit of domicile may also be required by transfer agents.

 Avoid the cost and delay of probate for small to medium estates where the value of assets does not justify formal court proceedings.